asoltesz/solakube/docs/postgres-simple.md

 By executing the deploy command:

 ~~~
-sk deploy postgres-simple
+sk deploy pgs
 ~~~

 # Using Postgres databases by other deployments/applications

-The Postgres access parameters - which are used by other deployers like Nextcloud - will automatically be configured for you:
+The Postgres access parameters - which are used by other deployers like Nextcloud - will automatically be configured for you when creating application databases:

 - POSTGRES_ADMIN_USERNAME
 - POSTGRES_ADMIN_PASSWORD
 - POSTGRES_SERVICE_HOST
+- POSTGRES_NAMESPACE

 See their docs and defaults in variables.sh.